cascadiajs/cascadiajs-2020/src/views/pages/content/remo.md

 **7. Onboarding video**

-You can re-watch the onboarding video [here](https://youtu.be/P01JxUBNU2Y) in case you forget how something works!
+You can re-watch the [onboarding video](https://www.youtube.com/watch?v=aclQ759xj9s) in case you forget how something works!